top of page

 Tempe Diablo Stadium is located between “The Buttes,” an industrial business park, I-10, and practice fields.
 Except for the restaurant on top of the butte (inside the Marriott), restaurants are not really within walking distance.

-For places to stay, the Marriott Phoenix Resort Tempe at The Buttes, is adjacent to the ballpark.
-Other lodging nearby not quite as costly (though still a tad pricey during spring training) are the H2Suite by Hilton or Fairfield Inn & Suites across highway I-10.
+For places to stay, the Marriott Phoenix Resort Tempe at The Buttes is adjacent to the ballpark.
+Other lodging nearby not quite as costly (though still exorbitant during spring training) are the H2Suite by Hilton or the Fairfield Inn & Suites across Highway I-10.

-Other sports in the area during spring training include seeing an Arizona State University (ASU) baseball game at Phoenix Municipal Stadium, an ASU basketball game at Desert Financial Arena, an NBA Phoenix Suns game or any of the other spring training facilities in the area with Sloan Park being the closest.
+Other sports to see in the area during spring training include Arizona State University (ASU) baseball at Phoenix Municipal Stadium, ASU basketball at Desert Financial Arena, the NBA Phoenix Suns, or any of the other spring training facilities in the area with Sloan Park (Cubs) being the closest.

 Access 3

-Two parking lots are on either end of the stadium, both costing $5.
-On well-attended games, traffic leaving the park can be brutal so hold on to your patience.
+Two parking lots are on either end of the stadium, costing $10.
+Traffic leaving the park can be brutal on well-attended games, so hold on to your patience.

-A grand stairway leads up the main entrance of the park by home plate with two ramps on each side.
-Security tables and equipment take up a lot of valuable space at this main entryway.
-A few benches are outside for fans to wait for friends and the steps provide places to sit.
-Gates open 1 ½ hours prior to first pitch.
-The clear bag policy is not in affect at Tempe Diablo Stadium.
+A grand stairway leads up to the park’s main entrance by home plate with two ramps on each side.
+A few benches are outside for fans to wait for friends, and the steps provide places to sit.
+Gates open 1 ½ hours before the first pitch.

-Once inside, the concourse on top of the seating bowl is very narrow and it easily gets congested.
-Down each end of the concourse, space opens up a bit as there is a right field patio and a large concession area down the third baseline.
+Once inside, the concourse on top of the seating bowl is extremely narrow and crowds easily.
+Down each end of the concourse, space opens up a bit.
 Fans cannot walk the circumference of the stadium.

 Return on Investment 3

-Spring training ticket prices are rising and it’s not the affordable outing it once was.
-Ticket prices run $15 (lawn seating) to $63 for an Angels spring training game.
-Parking is $5 cash and concessions are on the high end (similar to other spring training parks in the Cactus League).
-However, watching spring ball is a treat after long harsh winters.
+Spring training ticket prices are rising; it’s not the affordable outing it once was.
+Ticket prices for an Angels spring training game run from $24 (lawn seating) to $67.
+Parking is $10, and concessions are on the high end (but similar to other spring training parks in the Cactus League).

 Final Thoughts

 Built in 1968, Tempe Diablo Stadium is the oldest in the Cactus League.
-It is an intimate, delightful venue in which to watch Los Angeles Angels spring training games.
-If visiting Arizona in late Feb/early Mar be sure to put this one on the list.
+Join the Angels fans and see a game if visiting Arizona in the spring.

 Recent Posts